MaryLvV/MaryLvV.github.io/index.md

  - Sandy Hook Elementary (Newtown, CT) December 14, 2012
  - Umpqua Community College (Roseburg, OR) October 1, 2015

 Our hypothesis in this study was that we would see societal learned helplessness as evidenced by both a muting of sentiment (particularly anger) and a decline overall in response to these events.
-You can read more about the data pipeline for this project here http://bit.ly/schoolshootingdata
+You can read more about the data pipeline for this project [here.](http://bit.ly/schoolshootingdata)

 <hr>